Plasma Cut Metal Art: Techniques, Tools, and Finishing Tips

 Finishing Touches: Grinding, Patinas, and Sealing

-Edges first: grind and sand every cut to knock down slag, round off burrs, and leave a smooth, fingertip-safe profile.
-Start with a 60–80 grit flap disc, then progress to 120–180 for a tight finish.
+Start with edges.
+Grind and sand every cut to knock down slag, round off burrs, and leave a smooth, fingertip-safe profile.
+Start with a 60–80 grit flap disc, then step up to 120–180 for a tighter finish.
 Chase inside curves with a cartridge roll.
 Deburr holes and slots so hardware seats flat.

-Hit the whole surface with a wire cup or hand brush to lift scale and oxidation—clean metal makes patina application predictable and metal sealing reliable.
+Hit the whole surface with a wire cup or hand brush to lift scale and oxidation.
+Clean metal makes patina application predictable and sealing reliable.

-For color, warm the piece with a torch until it just flashes straw to blue; apply patinas with acid‑resistant brushes in thin, controlled passes.
+For color, warm the piece with a torch until it just flashes from straw to blue.
+Then apply patinas with acid-resistant brushes in thin, controlled passes.
 Quench or reheat to steer hues and create mottling.
-Rinse, dry thoroughly, and avoid fingerprints.
+Rinse, dry thoroughly, and keep fingerprints off the surface.

-Seal immediately: lay down two to three light coats of a solvent‑based metal sealer (Rust‑Oleum clear enamel works) for corrosion resistance and patina lock‑in.
+Seal right away.
+Lay down two or three light coats of a solvent-based metal sealer (Rust-Oleum clear enamel works well) for corrosion resistance and to lock in the patina.

-Planning wall mount?
+Planning a wall mount?
 Torch keyholes in tubing, spaced 16 inches on center to hit studs.

 Frequently Asked Questions